settnaing199/npm-package-test/README.md

 # Atlantis-Cache v1.0.2

 ### About
-Atlantis-Cache is an easy-to-use and lightweight library .
-GraphQL leverages redis t
+Atlantis-Cache is an easy-to-use and lightweight server-side caching library for GraphQL.

 ### Getting Started